 It does however offer a few advantages over Wix:

-Professional merchants will fare much better with Wix (or one of the other ecommerce solutions discussed above), but artists and musicians on a small budget will definitely appreciate the low-cost, no-frills nature of Big Cartel.
+Professional merchants will fare much better with Wix (or one of the other ecommerce solutions discussed above), but artists, musicians and small businesses on a tight budget will definitely appreciate the low-cost, no-frills nature of Big Cartel.

 You can learn more about the platform in our Big Cartel review.